A Game of Thrones-Chapter 26

 |Chapter chronology (All)|

 Jon is helping the other recruits with their swordsmanship when Samwell Tarly, the fattest boy he has ever seen, enters the yard.
-Sam nervously says he has been told to come there for training and is immediately ridiculed by Ser Alliser, who says they are now sending pigs to man the wall.
-Although Sam has brought his own armor, none of it is black so he has to be reequipped, which requires some ingenuity by the armourer.
+Sam nervously explains he has been told to come there for training, and Pyp identifies him by his voice as a lordling from near Highgarden.
+Sam is immediately ridiculed by Ser Alliser Thorne, who says they are now sending pigs to man the Wall.
+Although Sam has brought his own armor, none of it is black so he has to be reequipped, which requires some ingenuity by the armorer.

 When Sam returns, Ser Alliser sends Halder, a very strong boy, against him.
-It takes only a minute before Sam is on the ground with a broken helm, screaming that he yields.
-Thorne tells Halder to hit Sam with the side of the blade until he gets up.
-The initial hit is not hard enough, and Thorne insists that Halder can hit harder, and the next blow splits leather.
-Jon’s objections are initially stopped by Pyp, but Jon shakes him off, and states there is no honor in beating a beaten foe.
+In under a minute Sam is on the ground with a broken helm, screaming that he yields.
+When Sam refuses to stand up, Thorne tells Halder to hit him with the flat of the blade until he gets up.
+The initial hit is tentative, but Thorne insists that Halder can hit harder and the next blow splits leather.
+Jon’s objections are initially stopped by Pyp, but after another blow Jon shakes him off and states there is no honor in beating a beaten foe.

 Jon helps Sam up, which Ser Alliser mocks as “defending his lady love.”
-Thorne sends Halder and two other boys to get past Jon to beat Sam.
+Declaring it a training exercise, Thorne sends Halder, Rast, and Albett to get past Jon to beat Sam.
 Jon braces himself for a hard fight; Ser Alliser has sent two boys against him before, but never three.
-To Jon’s surprise Grenn and Pyp come to his aid.
-The boys going against Jon delay, and Jon attacks.
-Jon soon takes out Halder, but not before taking a damaging blow to his shoulder, and then goes to Pyp’s aid to take out his foe, and the last boy yields.
-Ser Alliser leaves in a fury.
+To Jon’s surprise, Pyp and Grenn come to his aid.
+The boys going against Jon hesitate, but Jon attacks.
+Jon soon takes out Halder, but not before taking a damaging blow to his shoulder.
+Then he helps Pyp take down Rast.
+Once Rast is down, Albett yields and Ser Alliser leaves in a fury.

-Halder wrenches off his helmet and throws it across the yard and tells Jon he thought he had him.
-Jon admits that he almost did, and when Jon attempts to remove his helmet, his shoulder is painful.
+Halder wrenches off his helmet and throws it across the yard, declaring that he thought he had Jon.
+Jon admits that he almost did.
+When Jon attempts to remove his helmet, his shoulder is painful.
 Sam, his head bloody where his helmet had been split, comes over and helps Jon remove the helmet gently.
-Sam introduces himself and Jon introduces himself and Grenn and Pyp; Sam thanks them.
+Sam introduces himself and Jon introduces himself, Grenn, and Pyp; Sam thanks them all.
 When asked why he did not fight back, Sam states that couldn’t because he is a coward.
 Jon and his friends are speechless—who would admit that he was coward?
 Seeing the response of Jon and his friends, Sam apologizes to them, stating he does not like being a coward.
 As Sam leaves for the armory, Jon tells him tomorrow he will do better, but Sam insists that he will not.

-After Sam leaves, Grenn states nobody likes cowards, and is worried what others would think if they are associated with a coward.
-Pyp’s response is that if Grenn met a bear in the woods, he would be too stupid to run away.
+After Sam leaves, Grenn states nobody likes cowards, and is worried what others will think if they are associated with a coward.
+Pyp’s response is that if Grenn met a bear in the woods he would be too stupid to run away.
 Grenn insists he would run faster than Pyp, then attacks Pyp when he realizes the trick.

 For the recruits, mornings are for swordplay and afternoons for other work, which is varied so that the Watch can measure a recruit’s skills.
 That afternoon Jon is to spread gravel on top of the wall by himself.
 This gives him a chance to contemplate Sam.
-He thinks about Tyrion’s statement about men denying a hard truth and Sam’s admission that he is a coward.
+He thinks about Tyrion Lannister’s statement about denying a hard truth and realizes that Sam’s admission of cowardice took a certain kind of courage.

 When he enters the common hall where dinner is almost done, Jon passes his friends and joins Sam, who is sitting by himself.
-After some conversation, Jon asks Sam to join him outside to talk.
-Sam admits that he did not think the Night’s Watch would be like this; all the buildings are falling down, and it is so cold, and he hates being cold.
+After introducing Ghost and some polite conversation, Jon asks Sam to join him outside to talk.
+As they walk, Sam admits that he did not think the Night’s Watch would be like this; all the buildings are falling down, and it is so cold.
+Jon suggests it must have been warmer where Sam lived, and Sam explains that he had never seen snow until a month ago.

 References and Notes